-- 1. Disconnect the power supply cord. - 2.
+- 1. Unplug the oven from power outlet. - 2.
 Remove one (1) screw holding the hood exhaust louver to oven cavity front flange. - Remove the hood exhaust louver from the oven by pushing the right and left tabs of the hood exhaust louver.
 (Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL") - 4.
 Lift the oven lamp cover up. - 5.
 Now, the oven lamp and the socket are found. - 6.
 Screw the oven lamp off from the lamp socket. - 7.
 Now, the oven lamp is free.